rahulunair/tensorflow_benchmarks/README.md

-### tensorflow_benchmarks
+### tensorflow benchmarks on CPU

 Tensorflow MKL vs Non-MKL benchmarks on Intel(R) Core(TM) i9-7900X CPU @ 3.30GHz
 Model used:: ResNet50
 Essentially to answer questions like,

-- why mkl version is slow vs non mkl version? **it depends**
+- why mkl version is slow vs non mkl version?
+  **it depends**

-- will mkl version be always fast **no..**
+- will mkl version be always fast?
+  **no..**

-- what is the ideal batch size  **well.. yeah, its a bit of trial and error..in most cases for higher batch size, use MKL-DNN based version**
+- what is the ideal batch size?
+  **well.. yeah, its a bit of trial and error..in most cases for higher batch size, use MKL-DNN based version**

 ## how to run?
 This benchmarks use conda package manager, I assume you have it installed on your system